An affidavit is a document that contains facts that you swear under oath or affirm are true.

 A list of all the people authorized to act as commissioners for taking affidavits who can swear or affirm affidavits, in BC and elsewhere.
 Commissioners include lawyers, notaries, and government officials.

-As of March 27, 2020, you can swear an affidavit by videoconference if your Supreme Court matter is urgent and it is impossible or medically unsafe for you to meet a commissioner to swear an affidavit.
+As of March 27, 2020, you can swear a Supreme Court affidavit by videoconference if it's impossible or medically unsafe for you to meet a commissioner to swear an affidavit.

-As of April 15, 2020, during the period of reduced Provincial Court operations due to COVID-19, you don't need to swear or affirm an affidavit that you're filing to support your request for an urgent family hearing.
-Submit your affidavit with your Application for an Urgent Hearing form.
+As of April 15, 2020, during the period of reduced Provincial Court operations due to COVID-19, you don't need to swear or affirm most affidavits that you're filing.